 This first part of the magic is the practice or performance itself.
 Half the battle for teachers of skills is just to make sure the students practice.

 When they’re done, they upload to WeVu.
 Then they set the viewing permissions the instructor has chosen.
-It can be private between teacher and student; in peer groups; or for the whole class or team.
+It can be private between teacher and student; in peer groups; or for the whole class or team or training group.

 Now the second part of the magic happens.
 Those assessing the activity or giving feedback log in and see the list of student videos.
 Those people can be anywhere.
 They don’t have to spend all that time in person doing debriefing and watching painfully as the feedback goes in one ear and out the other for many students.